Inaugural Summer Festival

 Festival Repertoire

-Unbound Symphony festival will feature Dr. Sarah Bassingthwaighte’s Concerto for Double Bass.
-The orchestra will work closely with Sarah on this composition from her award-winning album Orchestrating the Wild.
+Unbound Symphony Inaugural Festival will feature our resident composer Dr. Sarah Bassingthwaighte’s Concerto for Double Bass.
+The orchestra will collaborate closely with Dr. Bassingthwaighte in bringing the concerto to life, drawn from her award-winning album Orchestrating the Wild.

 Meet our Double Bass Soloist, Rebecca Lawrence